postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 * **Total APIs in team workspaces** - The number of APIs in team workspaces.
 * **Schemas by type** - The number of APIs by schema type (like OpenAPI, GraphQL, and Swagger).
 If an API has more than one version with different schemas, the API will have entries in each of those schema types.
-* **APIs updated over time** - The number of team APIs that have been updated in the reporting period.
+* **APIs updated over time** - The number of team APIs that have been updated in the last 30 days.
 * **API response time** - The average response time of all APIs in the last seven days.
 * **API test results** - The number of successful and failed test runs in the last seven days.
 * **API uptime** - The number of successful responses (returning 1xx or 2xx) compared to failed responses (returning 3xx, 4xx, or 5xx) in the last seven days.